Zyonic-Software/MinecraftServerLink/README.md

 Library used to send Objects between (Minecraft) Servers

-MSL Can be used to Send objects containing anything between Servers.
+MSL Can be used to send objects containing anything between Servers.

 MSL can communicate with multiple Clients, with one Instance serving as the Server / Relay.